Getting to Know Us

 All entrances are handicap-accessible.

 Sunday Mornings or Events.
 There is a circular driveway nearest the main entrance to the church where guests may be dropped off.
-Valet parking is often available during winter weather at the circular drive canopy.
 Most visitors self-park and enter the Fellowship Hall through a the double doors closest to the parking lot under the small canopy on the south west corner.
 A coat room is located near the Fellowship Hall doors.

 Office Entrance.
 The office entrance is accessed using the sidewalk closest to Okemos Road.